 1877: Henry Hilton wrote a letter to a friend of his in Chicago defending his decision to ban Jews as guest at the Grand Union Hotel in Saratoga Springs, NY.
 Hilton said that he had expected some “adverse criticism” when he made the decision.
 The new hotel had been completed at great expense and if he did not ban Jews, he would lose “other and more valuable guests.”
 He did not fear a boycott of his businesses by the Jews and said that if the reverse were done the Jews would be the ultimate losers.
 As far as Hilton knew, the law allowed an owner to ban whomsoever he wished notwithstanding all of the objections from “Moses and all his descendants.”

-1879: Delegates to the Sixth Council of the Union of American and Hebrew Congregations enjoyed an excursion to Manhattan Beach
+1879: Delegates to the Sixth Council of the Union of American and Hebrew Congregations enjoy an excursion to Manhattan Beach

 1879: The Sixth Council of the Union of American and Hebrew Congregations met this morning at 9 for it second and final day.
 After approving committee reports, the council voted to meet again on the second Tuesday of July 1881 in Chicago, Illinois.